GuillaumeSmaha/cluster-mgr/manual_install/README.md

 # service solserver stop
 # /opt/symas/bin/slapcat -l alldata.ldif
 ```
+This pulls our database into a single .ldif file which will import into our new fresh and empty Gluu servers.
-11. scp the data to the servers with no databases
+11. scp the data to the wiped servers.
 12. On the other servers
 ```
-# service solserver force-reload
+# service solserver stop
 # chown -R ldap.ldap /opt/gluu/data
-# service solserver force-reoad
 # slapadd -w -s -l /path/to/alldata.ldif
 ```
 13. Install ntp outside of the Gluu chroot and set ntp to update by the minute (necessary for delta-sync log synchronization)